amplication/docs/docs/how-to/authentication-plugin-examples.md

 By following this guide and exploring the examples, you'll be well-equipped to implement authentication and authorization in your Amplication-generated service using the authentication plugin that best suits your needs.

-## Adding Authentication to Your Service
+## Creating The Authentication Entity

-Before adding any specific authentication plugin, you must first enable the Authentication Entity in your service:
+If you initially created your service _without_ authentication, you must first create and define the Authentication Entity.
+The Authentication Entity **is required** to enable authentication on your service.

 1. Go to your service's Entities page.
-2. Locate or create an entity to serve as your Authentication Entity (commonly named "User").
+2. Create an entity, usually named "User", to serve as your Authentication Entity.
-3. In the entity's settings, enable the "Authentication Entity" option.
+3. In your service's settings, in the "Authentication Entity" option, choose the newly created entity.

-:::note
-The Authentication Entity **is required** to enable authentication on your service.
+:::tip
 For detailed instructions, refer to the [Authentication Entity documentation](https://docs.amplication.com/user-entity).
 :::

+## Adding Authentication to Your Service

 Once you have an Authentication Entity set up, follow these steps to add authentication:

 1. Navigate to your service's Plugins page.
 2. Go to the "Authentication" category in the left sidebar.
 3. For Node.js services, ensure you install the "NestJS Auth Module" plugin first.
+For .NET services, it's not required.
-4. Choose and add an Auth Provider plugin that suits your needs (e.g., JWT, Auth0, Supertokens, etc.).
+4. Choose and add an Auth Provider plugin that suits your needs (e.g. Auth0, ASP.NET Core Identity, Supertokens, etc.).

 After adding the required Authentication plugins:

-1. Configure your authentication settings in the plugin options page (See the [Examples](#examples) section below).
+1. Configure your authentication settings in the plugin options page (See the [Examples](#authentication-plugin-configuration-settings) section below).
 2. Add authenticated users to your system.
 3. Set up [roles and permissions](/configure-roles-and-permissions/) for authorization.